Kaminario/echo-public-docs/src/installer/readme.md

 4. **SQL Server Integration**: Configures database connectivity for the Node Agent
 5. **SDP Integration**: Connects to Silk Data Platform for storage services

-The system supports parallel installation across multiple hosts with comprehensive validation, logging, error handling, and automatic state tracking to prevent duplicate installations and enable safe resumption after interruption.
+The system supports parallel installation across multiple hosts with comprehensive validation, logging, fault-tolerant error handling, and automatic state tracking to prevent duplicate installations and enable safe resumption after interruption.
+The system gracefully continues with valid hosts when some hosts fail validation.

 ## Directory Structure